Anti-consumerism: In popular media

 In Fight Club, the protagonist finds himself participating in terroristic acts against corporate society and consumer culture.

-In Mr. Robot, Elliot Alderson, a young cybersecurity engineer, joins a hacker group known as society, which aims to crash the U.S. economy, eliminating all debt.
+The film is regarded as one of the most widely recognizable pieces of anti-consumerist media.
+The success of the book and the film comes despite the author Chuck Palahniuk publicly stating that the story is both anticonsumerist and anticommercialist.

 In the novel American Psycho by Bret Easton Ellis, the protagonist Patrick Bateman criticizes the consumerist society of America in the 1980s of which he is a personification.
 Later on he goes on a killing spree without any consequences, suggesting that the people around him are so self-absorbed and focused on consuming that they either do not see or do not care about his acts.

-In the Pixar movie, WALL-E, earth is depicted in an apocalyptic state caused by the negative effects of human consumerism.
+In the Pixar movie, WALL-E, Earth is depicted in an apocalyptic state caused by the negative effects of human consumerism.

+In the 2024 working paper Anti-Consumerism: Stick or Carrot? (by Iwan Bos et al.), an economic model compares the "stick" and "carrot" policies of anti-consumerism.
+The "stick" policy aims to impose psychic costs (e.g., guilt) on consumers; the "carrot" policy, conversely, provides psychic benefits (e.g., pride) to non-consumers.
+The study found that while both approaches (weakly) reduce consumption and profits, the "carrot" policy "strictly outperforms" the "stick" policy in terms of social and consumer welfare.